usdot-jpo-ode/jpo-cvmanager/README.md

 - MONGO_PORT: Port number of MongoDB (default is 27017)
 - MONGO_COLLECTION_TTL: Number of days documents will be kept in a MongoDB collection

+- INSERT_SAMPLE_DATA: If true, sample data will be inserted in the CVCounts, V2XGeoJson, and OdeSsmJson collections

 <b>Keycloak Variables</b>

 - KEYCLOAK_DOMAIN: Domain name that Keycloak will be served on.